"Destitute pea pickers living in tent in migrant camp. Mother of seven children. Age thirty-two." Nipomo, California - February 1936 by Dorothea Lange

 This quote makes me think of my mom.
 She always says how I am forever her baby.
 My Mother is the woman I admire more than anyone I know.
 She is beautiful inside an out, she means the world to me.
-She is now my son's Grandmother, and it has been a healing rebirth for her.
+She is now my son's nonna (grandmother), and it has been a healing rebirth for her.
 Her name is Emi, short for Emilia.
-She is about 5'3 with short silver hair, big brown eyes and an intoxicating laugh.
+She is about 5'3" with short silver hair, big brown eyes and an intoxicating laugh.
 She has olive skin that tans quickly and smells like in my childhood.
-I like it when people say I look like her, although I know I am more similar to my father.
+I like it when people say I look like her.
 Mamma is my best friend, source of guidance and comfort, and the strongest woman I have ever known.
 There are so many reasons why I admire her that I could go on for days talking about her.
-Those of you who have been snacking here for a while, know that I have posted about my mother here.
-The episode that follows is one of the million similar events experienced with my mamma.
-I wish to share it here with you because it also portrays a beautiful moment of my early youth.
-A time before my own motherhood.
+Those of you who have been snacking here for a while, know that I have posted about my mother a lot, and quoted her in this recipe roast post.

-Once we reached the designated spot, the anchor splashed into the deep and engines were turned off, the only sound was that of the swaying water, its tiny waves lapping against the walls of the boat.
+Once we reached the designated spot, the anchor splashed into the deep and engines were turned off, the only sound was the swaying water, its tiny waves lapping against the walls of the boat.
 The sky was incredibly starry and the salty breeze made my nostrils tickle.
 The stillness and quiet lasted only a brief moment.

 As the frenzy of preparation and excitement grew each minute, my mother and I sat nestled in a corner watching the angling miracle from a secure vantage point.
-With slow repetitive movements, the men began pulling up the trawl line from the crow's nest.
+With slow repetitive movements, the men began pulling up the fishing line from the crow's nest.
 It came up virtually empty.
 Only a dozen small silvery fish and a lot of seaweed caught in the mesh netting.
 The mood was not good.

 The first line came up empty... the second: nothing, as did the third.
-We began to worry that our feminine presence indeed impaired the expedition.
+We began to worry that our presence indeed jinxed the expedition.
 The men were hissing and panting as they hauled up arm lengths of glistening nylon line.
 Their excitement, effort and expectations dulling as each bait came up prize-less.

 Dawn escorted us back to shore, exhausted and elated.
-Docking the fishing boat and landing our crates full of sea treasures, I felt alive and excited.
+Docking the fishing boat and landing our crates after crates, full of sea treasures, I felt alive and excited.
 The exhilaration of the catch had me on a natural high for days.

-Happy Mother's Day to all the brave, wise, young, senior, zany, single, married, gay/lesbian, lonely, in a relationship, focused, forgetful, busy, lazy, accomplished, mindless, slender, overweight, working, jobless, underpayed, overworked, ill, healthy, laughing, sad, obstinate, flexible, indigent, wealthy, rational, crazy, worried, relaxed, stable, unbalanced, playful, intellectual, bookworm, outdoorsy, pregnant, menopausal, sophisticated, simple, intuitive, caring, devoted, sacrificing, endurably unselfish, compassionate, forgiving, protective, affectionate, superhuman, loving mothers of this world.
+Happy Mother's Day to all the brave, wise, young, senior, zany, single, married, gay/lesbian/transgender, lonely, in a relationship, focused, forgetful, busy, lazy, accomplished, mindless, slender, overweight, working, jobless, underpaid, overworked, ill, healthy, laughing, sad, obstinate, flexible, indigent, wealthy, rational, crazy, worried, relaxed, stable, unbalanced, playful, intellectual, bookworm, outdoorsy, pregnant, menopausal, sophisticated, simple, intuitive, caring, devoted, sacrificing, endurably unselfish, compassionate, forgiving, protective, affectionate, superhuman, loving mothers of this world.